Encharted Cook

 Here's what you need for Leftover Roast Beef Hash:

-• Cooked Potatoes - These can be any potato, that has been cooked, roasted, or baked.
+• Cooked Potatoes - These can be any potato that has been cooked, roasted, or baked.
 New potatoes and fingerlings will hold their shape, while russet potatoes will break apart.
-The hash will look different depending on the potato use and all are delicious.
+The hash will look different depending on the potato used, and all are delicious.

-• Leftover Roast Beef - You can use a slice or two of a leftover roast, or shreds and bits and pieces.
+• Leftover Roast Beef - You can use a slice or two of leftover roast, or shred and bits and pieces.

-• Olive Oil - Extra virgin olive oil gives a nice flavor to the hash, but you can use any cooking oil.
+• Olive Oil - Extra-virgin olive oil adds a nice flavor to the hash, but any cooking oil can be used.

 • Salt - Just regular table salt is fine.

 • Black Pepper - Freshly ground black pepper always tastes best.
-It has a spicey yet flowery aroma and taste.
+It has a spicy yet flowery aroma and taste.

 Please see the recipe card for the exact quantities.